AMDESE/AMDSEV/README.md

 You may skip this step if you do not require development patches not yet available upstream.

-The `main` branch targets SEV 3.0 (SNP) development and builds host/guest kernels, QEMU, and OVMF from AMD development trees.
+The `main` branch builds development patches beyond base SEV 3.0 (SNP) that are not yet available upstream (see [Development Features](#development-features)).
+It builds host/guest kernels, QEMU, and OVMF from AMD development trees.

 ### Build